Malta Shipping Company

-- A builder’s certificate, if the vessel has not been registered elsewhere; Otherwise a bill of sale or any other document for registry.
+- Builder’s certificate, if the vessel is not registered elsewhere; Otherwise a bill of sale or any other document for the registry.

 - A cancellation of registry certificate from the last country of registry, showing vessel to be free from encumbrances or otherwise;

-- A Certificate of Survey and a copy of the international Tonnage Certificate certifying that the vessel has been surveyed in accordance with Maltese regulations;
+- A Certificate of Survey and a copy of the International Tonnage Certificate.
+This will certify compliance with Maltese Regulations.

-- Evidence that the vessel has been marked in accordance with the law;
+- Evidence of the marking of the vessel per the law;

 - At least one crew list.

 Malta has acceded to IMO Convention STCW 1978.
 Maltese ships are subject to the provisions of the Merchant Shipping Act and ancillary regulations concerning the competency of officers and seamen.

 There are no restrictions imposed on the nationality of the master, officers and crew engaged on Maltese Ships.
 However, to promote the employment of the Maltese seafarers, there is a small reduction in fees for each Maltese seafarer employed.